Nord Stage: History

 By 2005, Clavia had found commercial success with the Nord Lead synthesizer, which emulated analog synthesis, and the Nord Electro virtual electromechanical keyboard, which emulated the Hammond Organ and Rhodes and Wurlitzer electric pianos.
 The goal of the Nord Stage was to combine these two technologies together into a flagship instrument.

 The Nord Stage was unveiled in April 2005 at the Musikmesse music instrument convention in Frankfurt, Germany.
-A full-range, 88 weighted key version, the Stage 88, began shipping in July 2005; a 76 weighted key version, the Stage 76, was announced at NAMM in January 2006, and a 73 semi-weighted key version, the Stage Compact, started shipping in August 2006.
+A full-range, 88 weighted key version, the Stage 88, began shipping in July 2005; a 76 weighted key version, the Stage 76, was announced at the NAMM Show in January 2006, and a 73 semi-weighted key version, the Stage Compact, started shipping in August 2006.
 An expanded version, the Nord Stage EX, was released in November 2008.
 It included an increased memory size.

 A revised edition, the Nord Stage 2, appeared in September 2011, containing an improved synthesizer model and sampler functionality, as seen in the Nord Wave.
 The three models of the Stage 2 are the HA-88, containing 88 fully weighted keys, the HA-76, containing 76 weighted keys, and the SW-73, containing 73 semi-weighted keys.
 An updated model, the Stage 2 EX, with extended memory capacity, was announced in 2015.

 The Nord Stage 3 series was announced in April 2017.
 It features doubled memory for the piano section (2 GB) and increased sample memory (480 MB).
 It also features the Lead A1 synth engine and the C2D organ engine.
 The models for the Stage 3 are the Nord Stage 3 88, with 88 Hammer Action keys, the smaller and lighter HP 76, with 76 Hammer Action Portable keys, and the Compact, with 73 semi-weighted waterfall keys and, like the Electro 5D, physical drawbars for the organ section.

 In February 2023, the Nord Stage 4 series was announced.
 The Nord Stage 4 includes a new effects section, a third synth panel, and 1 GB of synth sample memory.
 Its synth engine is based on the Nord Wave 2 instead of the Nord Lead A1 engine used in the previous model.
 The keybed was updated to include a triple-sensor.
 The Nord Stage 4 is offered in three sizes: A 88 weighted hammer action version, a 73 weighted hammer action version, and a 73 semi-weighted waterfall version.

 Like all other Nord keyboards, the Stage's metal panel is bright red, and the Stage also features similar red wood panels to the Nord Electro.